playframework/playframework/documentation/manual/working/scalaGuide/main/ws/ScalaWS.md

 @[underlying](code/ScalaWSSpec.scala)

 This is important in a couple of cases.
-WS has a couple of limitations that require access to the underlying client:
+WSClient has a couple of limitations that require access to the underlying client:

-* `WS` does not support streaming body upload.
+* `WSClient` does not support streaming body upload.
 In this case, you should use the `FeedableBodyGenerator` provided by AsyncHttpClient.

-## Configuring WS client
+## Configuring WSClient

-Use the following properties in `application.conf` to configure the WS client:
+Use the following properties in `application.conf` to configure the WSClient:

 * `play.ws.followRedirects`: Configures the client to follow 301 and 302 redirects *(default is **true**)*.
 * `play.ws.useProxyProperties`: To use the JVM system's HTTP proxy settings (http.proxyHost, http.proxyPort) *(default is **true**)*.
 * `play.ws.useragent`: To configure the User-Agent header field.
 * `play.ws.compressionEnabled`: Set it to true to use gzip/deflater encoding *(default is **false**)*.

-### Configuring WS client with SSL
+### Configuring WSClient with SSL

 To configure WS for use with HTTP over SSL/TLS (HTTPS), please see [[Configuring WS SSL|WsSSL]].